Tim-W-James/Tim-W-James/README.md

 | 2018 | [Rover with Autonomous Mapping](https://github.com/Tim-W-James/Arduino-Autonomous-Rover) | ![Arduino](https://img.shields.io/badge/-Arduino-black?style=flat-square&logo=arduino) ![C++](https://img.shields.io/badge/-C%2B%2B-black?style=flat-square&logo=c%2B%2B) |

 <br>
 Most of my university work can be found on <a href="https://gitlab.cecs.anu.edu.au/u6947396">GitLab</a>, however this is only accessible to ANU students.
-Most of my projects have been copyied across to GitHub.
+Note that the majority of my projects have been transferred.

 ---